yxgong0/Rotator_for_image/README.md

 # Rotator for image
-A method to rotate images and the annotations on them for data augmentation.
+A method to rotate an image and its annotations for different angles or different ranges of angles.

 Requirements
 -------